Crime Prevention Programs

 - During summer orientation, students and family members meet with the Director of Public Safety who discusses safety resources, including downloading the Rave Guardian application.

-- Residential and commuter students are provided "safety checklists" annually, containing material advising them of precautions to help avoid becoming a victim of a crime on or off campus.
+- Students are provided safety tips annually, containing material advising them of precautions to help avoid becoming a victim of a crime on or off campus.

 - During Welcome Week, first year students attend Health and Safety training sessions conducted by Public Safety, Health Services, Title IX, Environmental Health and Safety, Student Conduct and Conflict Resolution, and Alcohol and Other Drug Education.